Axel2293/Obsidian-Notes/C/Advanced Udemy Course/Memory Overview.md

 - Variables cannot be resized
 ### Heap
 Opposite of the stack
-Global in scope
+Managed by the programmer
-use when
+- Allocated with *malloc*, freed with *free* and realocated with *realloc* Global in scope use when
 - need large blocks of memory